-In this paper we exploit a method introduced by Theo William Chaundy in 1943 (see \cite[just below (74)]{Chaundy43}) for re-expressing double summation nonterminating expressions in terms of an infinite sum of terminating expressions.
+In this paper, we exploit a method introduced by Theo William Chaundy in 1943 (see \cite[just below (74)]{Chaundy43}) for re-expressing double summation of nonterminating expressions in terms of an infinite sum of terminating expressions.
 This method is sometimes referred to as diagonal summation or simply diagonalization.
 Chaundy applied this method to re-write products of generalized hypergeometric series.
+Two nice examples which appeared in Chaundy's original paper are the following formulas cf.~\cite[(72), (74)]{Chaundy43}

+which express the product of two nonterminating generalized hypergeometric functions as an infinite sum over terminating generalized basic hypergeometric functions.
 Sometimes the formulas which result from this method for a product of two generalized hypergeometric functions lead to very beautiful representations in terms of a single generalized hypergeometric series.
 For several nice examples, see for instance Clausen's formula \cite{Clausen1828} (see also \cite[(8.8.1)]{GaspRah})

 and Bailey's formula \cite[(2.11)]{Bailey1928}